abdellahelouachama/ALXCapstone-project/README.md

 # Social Media API

-This project is a Social Media API designed to support functionalities such as user authentication, content sharing, and interaction between users.
-It serves as the backend for a social media platform.
+This Social Media API is a robust and scalable backend solution designed to power social media platforms.
+It offers essential features such as user authentication (registration, login, and logout), post management, and profile management.
+Users can interact dynamically by following and unfollowing others, commenting on posts, and liking content.
+Additionally, the API supports a notification system to keep users informed about important interactions.
+Built with modern web technologies, this API is tailored to deliver a seamless and efficient user experience while providing a solid foundation for further enhancements.

 ## Features